 Add the anchovies, garlic, and half of the chili.
 Cook gently for 2-3 minutes until the anchovies dissolve into the oil.

-Keep the heat controlled - the garlic should soften, not burn.
+Keep the heat controlled - the garlic should soften, not take on color.

 Make the Breadcrumb Mixture